awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito-rds-s3/guide-terraform.md

 1. As of Kubeflow 1.7, there are two options for users to connect with S3 as backend.

-   1. [RECCOMENDED] IRSA which allows the use of AWS IAM permission boundaries at the Kubernetes pod level.
+   1. [RECOMMENDED] IRSA which allows the use of AWS IAM permission boundaries at the Kubernetes pod level.
 A Kubernetes service account (SA) is associated with an IAM role with a role policy that scopes the IAM permissions (e.g. S3 read/write access, etc.).
 When a pod in the SA namespace is annotated with the SA name, EKS injects the IAM role ARN and a token is used to get the credentials so that the pod can make requests to AWS services within the scope of the role policy associated with the IRSA.
    For more information, see [Amazon EKS IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

    2. Create an IAM user to use with the Minio Client